 Read More: Best Weapons To Use in Season 16 Revelry

-For measuring characters in Apex Legends, we consider multiple variables like the ease of use in ranked and regular matches, how their ability impacts the game, how easy they are to counter, their pick rate, and their popularity within the player base, and much more.
+To form a reliable tier list, we considered multiple factors such as the Legends’ abilities, ease of use in ranked and regular matches, their counter, pick rate, popularity within the player base, and more.

-We put Apex characters into three distinct categories: S-Tier, A-Tier, and B-Tier.
-S-Tier legends are must-pick legends or legends that are dominant in the current meta.
+Taking all of these things into account, we’ve put Apex characters into three different groups: S-tier, A-tier, and B-tier.
+The S-tier legends are undoubtedly the dominant Legends in the current meta.
 Just below them are the A-tier legends, as they can hold their own in a match but can get bested by S-tier legends.

-At last, we have B-tier legends.
-In short, they are at the bottom of the barrel when it comes to pure pick rate and their impact in the game.
-Simply put, they are average within the current character meta.
+At last, we have B-tier Legends.
+They are at the bottom of the barrel when it comes to pure pick rate and their impact in the game.
+Simply put, they are average within the current Legend meta.

-As with any other tier list, this one is subjective and only viable for season 14 of Apex Legends.
-Also, this list will be updated in the future based on the introduction of new Legends.
+As with any other tier list, this one is subjective and only viable for season 16 of Apex Legends.
+Also, this list will be updated in the future based on the introduction of new Legends and meta changes.

-As his utilities are just an upgraded version of BloodHound and Revenant, he was a must-pick character in the legend meta in season 11.
-It was really hard to find a squad that wasn’t running him as a part of their squad before his post-launch nerf.
+As his utilities are just an upgraded version of Bloodhound and Revenant, he was a must-pick character in the legend meta in season 11.
+It was tough to find a squad that wasn’t running him as a part of their squad before his post-launch nerf.